kuiperzone/AvantGarde/README.md

 Avant Garde is licensed under GPLv3 or later.

+Avant Garde supports Avalonia XAML (AXAML) with .NET.
+It cannot be used to preview WPF or MAUI applications.

 *If you like this project, don't forget to like and share.
 If you don't like it, best keep that to yourself. *

-**IMPORTANT NOTE:** Avant Garde supports Avalonia XAML (AXAML) with .NET.
-It cannot be used to preview WPF or MAUI applications.

 ## Linux & Windows
 [Downloads](https://github.com/kuiperzone/AvantGarde/releases/latest)